 It is a coed study, open to all adults, that enables men and women to gather in a meaningful Bible study.
 Find out what past participants are saying about Disciple.

-Disciple I - Becoming Disciples Through Bible Study
+Disciple 1 - Becoming Disciples Through Bible Study

 Mondays, 7:00 – 9:00 p.m. or Tuesdays, 9:30 – 11:30 a.m.

-Read the majority of the Old and New Testaments and gain a new and more complete understanding of God's plan for us.
+Read the entire bible and gain a new and more complete understanding of God’s plan for us.
 Develop a more regular habit of reading scripture and get insight at weekly meetings through small group discussion and videos.
 Completing this study will help tie all other Bible studies you have done and will do together and provide you with a higher comfort level of your Biblical knowledge.
+34-week study

 Tuesdays, 9:30 – 11:30 a.m.